yuzutao1990/yucleiclab.github.io/team/index.md

 **2015.10 - 2018.09** | Ph.D. in Chemical Biology, Kyoto University
 **2012.09 - 2015.06** | M. Med. in Medicinal Chemistry, Central South University

-Dr. Zutao Yu leads the YUcleic Lab, specializing in nucleic acids chemical biology with a focus on DNA/RNA interactions and therapeutic development.
+Dr. Zutao Yu is interested in nucleic acids chemical biology.
 His work bridges chemical biology and genomic medicine.
 He is interested in elucidating the roles of the epigenome and (epi-) transcriptome in both physiological and pathological conditions and developing strategies to manipulate them by targeting DNA and RNA.
 He uses advanced chemical biology techniques, such as drug-chromatin interaction detection, bifunctional molecules, in-situ on-target drug screening, and next-generation sequencing.
 His future research aims to innovate transcriptome- and genome-targeting strategies for modulating functional genomics in disease contexts like cancer, infectious diseases, and neurodegenerative disorders.

 ---